felixchenfy/ros_yolo_as_template_matching/README.md

 **Reference**:
 The core code of Yolo is copied from [this repo](https://github.com/eriklindernoren/PyTorch-YOLOv3), and is stored in [src/PyTorch_YOLOv3](src/PyTorch_YOLOv3).
-I modified its frontend code to meet my need.
+I modified some of its code to meet my need.

 **Demo:**
 The raw training data for this demo are:
 (1) 4 template images.
 (2) 25 background images downloaded directly from google.
 The parameters are set in [config/config.yaml](config/config.yaml).
 The details will be illustrated below.

 <p align = "center">
   <img src = "doc/demo_1.gif" height = "240px">